-Just like it demands extensive skills to be a winner in the playing field, similarly, you need to have deep insights to steer your upcoming concept and win the market.
+Just like it takes extensive skills to be a winner in the playing field, similarly, you need deep insights to steer any new concept or product deftly enough to win the market.

-To make it more clear, let’s explore a few reasons as to why businesses employ market research surveys:
+Let’s explore a few reasons why businesses employ market research surveys:

-The probability for your product to fail amplifies when you are planning to launch a product and then trying to find potential buyers.
+The probability of your product failing amplifies when you are planning to launch a product and then trying to find potential buyers.

-Well, to keep such a situation at the bay, make efforts to validate the demand and profitability of your product before diving into the production/development process.
-Market research surveys could help you attain the desired customer, market, and competitor’s data to save both the cost and efforts that could end up wasting otherwise.
+Well, to keep such a situation at bay, validate the demand and profitability of your product before diving into the production/development process.
+Market research surveys could help you attain the desired customer, market, and competitor’s data to save both the cost and efforts that could end up wasted otherwise.